d-rybakov/ml-delivery-framework/phase-1-business-understanding/P01_Project_Plan_G.md

   *Evaluation of effectiveness of control mechanisms.*
   *Examples include issue resolution time, change request processing time, and responsiveness of governance processes.*

-*Project measurements must be interpreted in the context of project progress tracking (see Section 4.3) and used to support informed management actions.\]*
+*Project measurements must be interpreted in the context of project progress tracking (see Section 4.3 [Project Progress Tracking](#project-progress-tracking) ) and used to support informed management actions.\]*

 *\[**Example**: In the Customer Churn Prediction project, measurements include monitoring the number of change requests during modeling iterations, evaluating issue resolution time, and assessing stability of resource allocation across CRISP-DM phases.\]*

-5. # Project Size {#project-size}
+# Project Size

 *\[Define the overall scale, complexity, and expected effort of the project to support high-level planning and resource estimation.\]*